Neshama1/develop-kde-org/docs/getting-started/python/python-flatpak.md

 flatpak-builder --verbose --force-clean flatpak-build-dir org.kde.simplemdviewer.json
 ```

-\{{< alert title="Tip" color="success" >\}} You can add the flag `--install-deps-from flathub` to flatpak-builder to make it download the Sdk, Platform and Baseapp for you instead of installing them manually.
+{% hint style="success" %}Tip You can add the flag `--install-deps-from flathub` to flatpak-builder to make it download the Sdk, Platform and Baseapp for you instead of installing them manually.

 If you installed Flathub as a user repository, you will need to add the `--user` flag to install the runtime.
-Otherwise you might see the error "Flatpak system operation Deploy not allowed for user". \{{< /alert >\}}
+Otherwise you might see the error "Flatpak system operation Deploy not allowed for user". {% endhint %}

 Test the flatpak build: